hughobrien/zfs-remote-mirror/README.md

 	root@local# dd if=/dev/random of=/home/hugh/knox/img/entropy bs=4k count=1
 	root@local# chmod 600 /home/hugh/knox/img/entropy

 All done.
 Let's unmount and write the image.
-Insert the SD card into your system, and take a look at 'dmesg | tail' to see what device name it gets.
+Insert the SD card into your system, and take a look at '*dmesg | tail*' to see what device name it gets.
 Mine is *mmcsd0*.

 	root@local# umount /home/hugh/knox/img
 	root@local# mdconfig -du 0 # where 0 is from the name it gave you, here md0
 	root@local# dd if=/home/hugh/knox/crochet/work/FreeBSD-armv6-10.2-RPI-B-ZFS-295483M.img of=/dev/mmcsd0 bs=1m
 	root@local# sync

-You can check the progress of the *dd* operation by typing ctrl-t .
+You can check the progress of the *dd* operation by typing *ctrl-t* .
 Put the SD card in your RPi, and boot it up.
 To connect, we'll need to find out what IP address it's been assigned.
 Sometimes home routers have a 'connected devices' page that shows the active DHCP leases, if not we can do a quick scan for open SSH ports on the local network.

 	hugh@local$ nmap -Pn -p ssh --open <your local network>/<your CIDR mask>  # probably 192.168.1.0/24